Losing a loved one is never easy.

 What is the cost of a funeral in Canada?

-In Canada, the average funeral costs $8,500.
-However, the cost of a funeral is heavily influenced by where it is held.
-Funeral costs in Canada can range from $1,500 to $25,000, depending on location and individual preferences, culture, and values.
+In Canada, the average funeral costs $8,500 in funeral homes.
+However, the funeral cost is heavily influenced by where it is held.
+Funeral costs in Canada can range from $1,500 to $25,000, depending on location and individual preferences, culture, funeral homes and values.

 Average Funeral Costs by Province